liseda-lab/clinical-temporal-kg/OntologyAlignment/README.md

 # Stepts to extend the TKG with ontology alignment

-This folder contains the necessary information to perform ontology alignment the way intended on our method.
+This folder contains the necessary information to perform ontology alignment in the way intended by our method.
-To ensure that we provide the necessary resources to do the alignment but also provide our alignment results.
+To ensure that, we provide the necessary direction to produce the alignment files and our own in case of an issue.

-## To perform Ontology Alignment we use the AML tool avilable at: https://github.com/AgreementMakerLight/AML-Project
+## To perform Ontology Alignment we use the AML tool.

+The tool is available at https://github.com/AgreementMakerLight/AML-Project

-Please follow the introductions for intalation and use provided by the source repository
+Please follow the introductions for intalation and use provided by the source repository.

 ## Setps to use AML for our implementation: